-Recommendations for further studies include incorporating more years to evaluate the influence of rainfall on water consumption, and to make inter-annual evaluation possible.
+Recommendations for further studies are to incorporate more years to evaluate the influence of rainfall on water consumption of grapes, and to make inter-annual evaluation possible.
 It is necessary to study more than two years to better express temporal variability and the role of reliable water supplies.